Quadeatschool/QjavaProject/qfirstjava/README.md

 {Describe the programming language that you used and any libraries.}

+Java is a object oriented programing language that can run any platform that supports it without needing to be recopiled.
+This makes java super popular because can be used to do a lot and it can run pretty much anywhere.

+used
-Java is a object oriented programing language. used import java.util.ArrayList;
+import java.util.ArrayList;
 import java.util.List;
+import java.util.HashSet;
+import java.util.Set;

 # Useful Websites